Built-in ADB Management

-The built-in ADB service is completely independent of the system’s own ADB.
-Before using it, you need to manually call the following interface to install your ADB public key to the service, otherwise the connection will show as unauthorized (the key authorized in the system developer mode settings is not compatible with this built-in ADB).
-You can implement wireless connection to the built-in ADB.
-Through this function, you can connect to the highest privilege ADB without enabling developer mode.
+The built-in ADB service is completely independent from the system’s own ADB.
+Before using it, you must manually call the following interface to install your ADB public key into the service; otherwise, connections will show as unauthorized (the authorization keys enabled via Developer Mode in system settings are not compatible with this built-in ADB).
+You can wirelessly connect to the built-in ADB, allowing you to connect with full ADB privileges without enabling Developer Mode.

 Note

-JDWP debugging-related functions are unique and conflict with the built-in system, so this built-in ADB currently does not support them.
+JDWP debugging related features are unique and conflict with the system’s built-in ADB, so this built-in ADB currently does not support them.

-Next, call the following interface to install the local public key into the service.
+Then, call the following interface to install your machine’s public key into the service:

 d.install_adb_pubkey("/path/to/adbkey.pub")

-If you need to remove a public key from the built-in ADB, you can execute the following call.
+If you need to remove a public key from the built-in ADB, use the following call:

 d.uninstall_adb_pubkey("/path/to/adbkey.pub")